Document – Conditional Checkout for WooCommerce – Conditional Payment – Conditional Shipping – Conditional Checkout Fields

 Supported logic examples

-• Disable Free Shipping when cart weight exceeds a limit
+• Disable Free Shipping when the cart weight exceeds a limit

 • Allow Local Pickup only for specific countries or states